-Once you know the size of your home in square metres, purchase that much heavy duty builder's polythene (no less than 0.25 mm thick) plus 10%-20% to account for overlaps and wastage.
+Once you know the size of your home in square metres, purchase that much heavy duty builder's polythene (no less than 0.25mm thick) plus an extra 10 to 20% to account for overlaps and wastage.

 Tip: Polythene is folded at the factory and then rolled.
 In most cases, if you buy rolls that unfold to two metres rather than four metres the installation process will be easier.
 If you buy four metre wide rolls it may be easier to cut the polythene strips in half to make it more manageable under the house.